Dan-Matthews-23/Heart-Helpers/README.md

   - **Confirm Sign-Up, confirmation email** - I had planned to intergrate a 'method="POST"' function to the user form on the Get Involved page that would take the user to another page that confirmed the user's name and send them a confirmation email as well as check their age.
 I chose not to do that for thefollowing reasons:
   1) I ran out of time to learn how to code a user form to send an automated email to the address the user supplies.
 I am confident that this will not take long to learn, however to make sure it works well and is fit for purpose, this should be added to the list of future developments.
 Instead, I created a simple 'thankyou' page that the user should be directed to.
   2) The 'POST' element to the form would not work, and would not take the user to the confirmation page.
 I contacted Tutor SUpport who told me that the 'POST' function will not work unless I code it with Javascript or a server-side language.
-They advised me to remove the 'method="POST' part completley and have only action="thankyou.html", which I did
+They advised me to remove the 'method="POST' part completley and have only action="thankyou.html", which I did.

+  **Elements not included**
+  I have chosen not to include any videos or audio in my project, simply because Heart Helpers is a fictional organisation and there is no material available that would be appropiate to include.
+I perhaps could have contacted the British Heart Foundation to ask for permission to use a promotional video, but due to the time constraints on this project that wasn't possible.
+If I were going to create this project for a client, I would ask for all promotional material (which could include YouTube videos, audio clips, multimedia) before I finalised the project so I could include it.
+I do feel as though a video about the facts of heart disease could have helped the end user and it is something I would include if I were to add future developments.